 Cherry Creek Family Offices

-Cherry Creek Family Offices is a fee-only firm based in Denver, and it ranks fourth on SmartAsset’s list of the top financial advisor firms in the city.
-The firm, along with Paragon Capital Management, has the smallest team of advisors on this list at just four members.
-However, Cherry Creek has just 10 clients, all of whom are high-net-worth individuals.
-It requires a lofty $40 million account minimum to begin a client relationship with its advisors.
+Cherry Creek Family Offices is a fee-only firm based in Denver, and it ranks sixth on SmartAsset’s list of the top financial advisor firms in the city.
+The firm has one of the smallest team of advisors on this list at just four members.
+However, Cherry Creek has just 10 clients, all of whom are super high-net-worth individuals.
+In fact, the firm requires a lofty $40 million account minimum to begin a client relationship with its advisors.

 Cherry Creek Family Offices Background

 Cherry Creek Family Offices opened in 2011.
-Only one other firm on this list, Institutional and Family Asset Management, LLC, was founded more recently.
-Managing Partner Tim Ulfig and CFO Ben Novak currently own and run Cherry Creek.
+Managing partner Tim Ulfig and CFO Ben Novak currently own and run Cherry Creek.